 It is a requirement of the school that students must attend all other scheduled classes on the day of any assessment task.
-If a student is absent on the day of this assessment yet manage to deliver the task either electronically or physically, their submitted task must be accompanied by acceptable evidence as outlined in the Assessment Policy.
+If you are absent on the day of this assessment yet manage to deliver the task either electronically or physically, your submitted task must be accompanied by acceptable documents as outlined in the Assessment Policy.
 Failure to follow these guidelines may result in a mark of zero for the task.